heisfaithful/heisfaithful.github.io/_posts/2020-11-13-angry-voice.md

 > Does this person exhibit any interest in trying to understand the arguments of others or speak carefully about those he means to criticize?
 I can learn a lot from people who try to persuade.

 These are areas where I'd sometimes failed when I blogged previously.
-I bles things out of proportion at times, and I didn't necessarily carefully engage with the arguments of others and seek to persuade; sometimes I merely criticized.
+I blew things out of proportion at times, and I didn't necessarily carefully engage with the arguments of others and seek to persuade; sometimes I merely criticized.

 ### A couple closing thoughts from the Bible